Marxist-Leninist/OpenGL-Practice/README.md

 Test file
-Hi, I'm Marxist-Leninist I'm here to liberate the prolertriat by establishing the dictatorship of the prolertriat all over the world and abloishing capitalism to make way for communism.
+Hi, I'm a Marxist-Leninist I'm here to liberate the prolertriat by establishing the dictatorship of the prolertriat all over the world and abloishing capitalism to make way for communism.